Aircraft and air travel workshop for schools

 - Practical - We will get the children to throw their gliders indoors and experiment with various flight controls such as the flaps, ailerons, and elevators.
 Additionally, we will cover the theory of how these flight controls affect the movement of an aircraft.

-- Demo - We will do a short class demonstration of our propeller-powered toy cars and discuss the concept of thrust.
+- Demo - Depending on time availability we may also do a short class demonstration of our propeller-powered toy cars and discuss the concept of thrust.

 - We will end the day by firing some stomp rockets for fun.